RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 #### Step6

 Call the initialize function and pass the parameter into the driver.
+Since we need to get packets from online lidar, we call init() function.

 ```c++
  driver.init(param);                              ///< Call the init funtion and pass the parameter